Alexisbol/ada-template-website/README.md

 <h3>Context</h3>
 <p>
-To respond to that, it helps to separate expected moves from surprises.
+To answer this question, it helps to separate expected moves from surprises.
 If a move is fully priced in, returns may barely react.
 But a surprise cut often conveys information about stress or deteriorating conditions.
 So the market reaction can reflect the signal, not only the mechanical impact of lower rates.